High school students install ‘yarn bombing’ creations to beautify downtown

 FRESNO, Calif.
-(KGPE) — Students, teachers and volunteers installed student-created street art made of yarn at several downtown outdoor locations.
+(KSEE) — Students, teachers and volunteers installed student-created street art made of yarn at several downtown outdoor locations.

 The installation at H and Fresno streets.
 The yarn bombs as they are called are popping up around tree trunks, light poles, and railings.